GerritCodeReview/plugins_events-aws-kinesis/src/main/resources/Documentation/Config.md

   If it goes over, the request will be timed-out and not attempted again.
   Default: 6000

+`plugin.events-aws-kinesis.recordMaxBufferedTimeMs`
+: Optional.
+Maximum amount of time (milliseconds) a record may spend being buffered before it gets sent.
+Records may be sent sooner than this depending on the other buffering limits.

+  This setting provides coarse ordering among records - any two records will be reordered by no more than twice this amount (assuming no failures and retries and equal network latency).
+  Default: 100

 `plugin.events-aws-kinesis.shutdownTimeoutMs`
 : Optional.
 The maximum total time (milliseconds) waiting when shutting down kinesis consumers.